catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

 For example: You want to monitor a compute instance to see if the CPU utilization exceeds 70% for more than 10 minutes.
 Once the alarm has met this requirement, it changes its state to 'alarm'.
-The aodh-notifier then tells your system to perform some action.
+The alarm notifier then tells your system to perform some action.
 In this scenario it could be to: spin up a new instance with more CPU power, or increase the amount of VCPUs your instance is using.
 Whatever your goal is the alarm keeps you informed of the